aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 > [Anaconda][10] is a free, easy-to-install package manager, environment manager, and Python distribution with a collection of 1,500+ open source packages with free community support.
 Anaconda is platform-agnostic, so you can use it whether you are on Windows, macOS, or Linux.

 We will install Anaconda3, as it includes Python 3.x - the latest stable version of Python.
-Installing Anaconda will automatically install the most useful Python packages - probably all that we will require throughout the course.
-Though, there is always a possibility to install additional packages from the Anconda repository.
+Installing Anaconda will automatically install the most useful Python packages - probably including all those that we will require throughout the course.
+Though, there is always a possibility to install additional packages from the Anaconda repository.

 This installation file has been created in Jupyter Notebook.
-Jupyter Notebook provides an interactive shell for the Python code, and is also included in basic Anaconda edition.
+Jupyter Notebook provides an interactive shell for Python code, and is also included in the Anaconda distribution.

 Installation instructions are provided on the official [website][11], and are quite detailed.
-Click on this link and install the distribution on your work machine.
+Click on this link and install the distribution suitable for your work machine.
 This is a prerequisite to follow this course.

 After Anaconda has been installed, we are all set to run Jupyter Notebook.
-Anaconda comes together with *anaconda-navigator*, which provides a graphical interface to access Jupyter Notebook, QtConsole, Spyder etc. We recommend you learn how to work with Anaconda using terminal, as, first, it will improve your skills of using terminal, and second, allow you to easily use conda package manager, create conda environments etc.
+Anaconda comes together with *anaconda-navigator*.
+This program provides a graphical interface to access Jupyter Notebook, QtConsole, Spyder etc. We recommend you learn how to work with Anaconda using the terminal, as, first, it will improve your skills of using terminal, and second, allow you to easily use conda package manager, create conda environments etc. - *programmers love the terminal*.

-First, let's figure out, how we start Jupyter Notebook through terminal.
+First, let's see how we start Jupyter Notebook through the terminal.

-If you're on **MacOS or Linux**, the [.bashrc file][12] on your machine must be updated with a path to anaconda3/bin during the installation, so that each time you start new terminal session, all the containings of anaconda3/bin are globally accesible.
-It means, that if you just type `jupyter notebook` in command line, Jupyter Notebook should start running.
+If you're on **MacOS or Linux**, the [.bashrc file][12] on your machine must be updated with a path to anaconda3/bin during the installation, so that each time you start a new terminal session, all the programs contained in the anaconda3/bin directory are globally accessible.
+It means, that if you just type `jupyter notebook` in the command line, Jupyter Notebook should start running.

-If you're on **Windows**, then, after opening START menu after installation, you'll be able to see *Anaconda prompt*.
-This application will start a terminal session with the containings of anaconda3/bin also globally accesible.
+If you're on **Windows** you should be you'll be able to see the program *Anaconda prompt* in the START menu just after installation.
+This application will start a terminal session with the content of anaconda3/bin also globally accessible.

-In the case if `jupyter notebook` command is not recognized after installation, refer to the [Troubleshooting section](#troubleshooting1).
+If the `jupyter notebook` command is not recognized in the terminal after installation, refer to the [Troubleshooting section](#troubleshooting1).

-### Setting conda environment
+### Creating a conda environment

 > A [conda environment][13] is a directory that contains a specific collection of conda packages that you have installed.
 For example, you may have one environment with NumPy 1.7 and its dependencies, and another environment with NumPy 1.6 for legacy testing.
 If you change one environment, your other environments are not affected.
 You can easily activate or deactivate environments, which is how you switch between them.

-We propose that you create a conda virtual environment for the present course, and start with installing an additional component in this environment, so that you'll have all necessary tools in an isolated space, and also learn about conda environments.
+We propose that you create a conda virtual environment for the course, and start with installing additional componentq in this environment, so that you'll have all necessary tools in an isolated space, and also learn about conda environments.

 * First, create an environment with a specific version of Python

         conda create -n course python=3.8.5

-  `-n` is an argument for `conda create`, which has to be followed by a name of your environment.
+  `-n` is an argument for `conda create`, which has to be followed by the name of your environment.
 You can replace `course` with any name you prefer.
 We also specify, that we want the version of Python 3.8.5.

 * Next, activate your virtual environment:

         conda activate course

-* Now, as virtual environment has been activated, you can use conda package manager to install necessary packages without specifying, that you want them in `course`.
+* Now, as virtual environment has been activated, you can use conda package manager to install some additional packages without specifying that you want them in `course`.

         conda install numpy scipy matplotlib jupyter
         conda install -c conda-forge jupytext jupyter_contrib_nbextensions